 South Africa's twin coastlines extend for more than 1,600 miles/ 2,500 kilometers and offer an unlimited array of activities.
-The best time to visit depends largely on what you want to do.
+The best time to visit depends mostly on what you want to do.
 If sunbathing is your top priority, then summer (November to January) is undoubtedly the hottest time of year.
-Be warned though - if you're headed north to KwaZulu-Natal or Zululand, summer also means frequent thunderstorms and high humidity.
-If you're interested in discovering South Africa's best surf spots, winter brings big swells and consequently, the best waves.
+Be warned though: If you're headed north to KwaZulu-Natal or Zululand, summer also means frequent thunderstorms and high humidity.

 Whale-watching is also best in winter and spring.
 From June to October, humpbacks and southern right whales can be seen passing close to shore on their annual migration to the breeding grounds off Mozambique.
 If you're coming to South Africa to scuba dive, there is no "off" season - just different seasons.
 Shark-diving mecca Aliwal Shoal offers baited shark dives all year round, but if you want to swim alongside a tiger shark, you'll need to time your trip to coincide with the influx of warm water from December to April.

 Every year, the arrival of spring sparks the start of an incredible natural phenomenon in the Northern Cape.
 Almost overnight, the province's arid desert landscapes are transformed into a rich tapestry of color by the simultaneous blooming of thousands of wildflowers.
 Creating a sea of orange, pink, purple, yellow and white, the superbloom includes over 3,500 different species, of which almost a third are endemic.
-Timings are difficult to get right because the bloom is dictated by the rains.
+Timings are difficult to get right because the rains dictate the bloom.
 However, it usually starts in the far north in late July or early August, moving slowly south until it fades in September.